omondiEric/whereYouArt/design-checkin-3-4.md

 ### Design 1:

-Main Idea:
+#### Main Idea:
 Museum visitors will have the choice to either bring their own AR/VR glasses or use ones that will be provided at the entrance of the museum.
 The main idea of this design is to be able to support tasks that require the use of additional space, without actually using additional space.

 ![Revisit past galleries](/img/sketch1.jpg)

-Task 1: Revisit past galleries.
+#### Task 1: Revisit past galleries.
 When visitors put on the glasses, they will interact with an interface that will guide them through finding the particular piece that they are looking for.
 This can be done by searching using dates, name of installation, where the piece was in the museum etc. Once found, users will be able to look around and see a gallery, for example, that is the way it was during the dates specified.

-Task 2: Learn more information on installations
+#### Task 2: Learn more information on installations
 The glasses will also allow users to use them in a "more information mode" setting.
 The glasses will then automatically display more information about installations (as users look at them), as an extension of what is written on the plaque.
+Users will also have an option to save the infomation they see by uploading it to external storage spaces, if they are interested.

-Task 3:
+#### Task 3: Explore WCMA spaces
+Based on what the users search for, they will receive recommendations on which galleries to visit, that contain a similar style of art.
+Users will also have an option to use the glasses in "Explore" mode, and the glasses will guide them through the museum in the same way a member of staff would.

-Taske 4:
+#### Taske 4:

 ### Design 2: